Fixing America In 500 Words Or

 but rather, to a common wild flower, grass or weed flower, perhaps comparable today to a wine cup, bluebonnet, lupine or dandelion.

 Rather than being an easily definable term, “logos” represents what is far beyond human understanding and ability to adequately either define or comprehend.
-This is reflected in the letters of Paul, who says that both
+This is reflected in the letters of Paul, who teaches us that both

-Even we humans can feel and emanate more than one thing, like compassion, hatred and anger, yet these are all aspects of our singular beings.
-God's grace, mercy, love and peace
+Even we humans can feel and emanate more than one thing, like compassion, hatred, sorrow and anger, yet these are all aspects of our singular beings.
+And, unlike many are taught in great error, God's grace, mercy, love and peace

-Conservative preachers often grossly mislead their congregations by using this very poor translation to equate the Bible with Jesus, saying things like Jesus is the “spoken" or "living" Word and the Bible is the "written
+Conservative preachers often grossly mislead their congregations by using this inadequate translation to equate the Bible with Jesus, saying things like Jesus is the “spoken" or "living" Word and the Bible is the "written

 Word", capitalizing “Word” each time and more or less equating the Bible with God.
 It is a very great error to ever equate either any author of the Bible or our own understanding with Jesus.